Keyboard shortcuts

 In this chapter we studied algorithms that break the comparison-based sorting barrier and solve the selection problem in linear time:

-• Counting sort sorts non-negative integers in time by counting occurrences and computing prefix sums.
+• Counting sort sorts non-negative integers in the range in time by counting occurrences and computing prefix sums.
 It is stable and serves as a building block for radix sort.

 • Radix sort extends counting sort to handle integers with multiple digits, sorting digit by digit from least significant to most significant.
 It runs in time where is the number of digits.
-The key requirement is a stable subroutine sort.
+Correctness depends on the subroutine sort being stable, so that the ordering established by earlier digits is preserved when sorting by later ones.

 • Bucket sort distributes elements into buckets, sorts each bucket, and concatenates.
 Under a uniform distribution, the expected time is .
 Its worst case is when all elements land in one bucket.